 Neutral impact.
-We recognise that redeployment may exacerbate mental health issues.
-People with existing mental health issues may already have difficulties with personal resilience and this may add to anxieties around being subject to Redeployment.
-Mitigation measures including the Employee Assistance Programme and support from Human Resources is offered to alleviate additional stress arising from the process and those subject to the disciplinary.
+We recognise that protection of salary may exacerbate mental health issues.
+People with existing mental health issues may already have difficulties with personal resilience and this may add to anxieties around being subject to workforce change resulting in salary protection.
+Mitigation measures including the Employee Assistance Programme and support from Human Resources is offered to alleviate additional stress arising from the process.
 We will also make reasonable adjustments to the process to ensure that the employee can participate fully and is not disadvantaged in any way due to a disability.